 Whether you are new to photography and want to master your craft or you just snap with your phone and post your images on social media, these are the most useful tips and tricks to improve your photography now.

 I’ve put together a list of what I believe are the best tips to dramatically improve your photography.
-As always, I refer to landscape, travel and outdoor photography, but you can apply these tips to any type of photography.
-In my opinion the most important aspects are composition and light, but if you apply all the rules in this list and you’ll dramatically improve the quality of your photos and bring your photography knowledge to the next level.
+And some techniques you can learn to immediately show your friends and family your progress.
+You can apply these tips to any style of photography.
+In my opinion the most important aspects are composition and light, but if you apply all the rules in this list you’ll dramatically improve the quality of your photos and take your photography knowledge to the next level.